Four Seasons Resort Orlando at Walt Disney World® Resort

 His path took a pivotal turn in the mid-‘00s when Top Chef Michael Voltaggio offered him a position as head pastry chef at a new restaurant in Los Angeles.
 His boss at the time, Frederic Monti, a renowned master patissier in his own right, advised Saber to consider his decision.
 “He told me if I wanted to be a well rounded pastry chef, I should stay in hotels,” he recalls.
 “He was right.
 There are so many possibilities to take part in, including restaurant plated desserts, banquets, in room dining and special events.
 It's great exposure to so many things.”

 Like Hawaii, Saber has found Orlando to be a little slice of paradise.
 “The skies, the trees, the sunsets here are so beautiful, and the perfect backdrop for my photographer wife.”
 And for himself?
-Passionate about fishing, Saber plans to hook himself into as much Florida bass fishing as possible.
-Just as soon as he can find the time.
+Passionate about fishing, Saber likes to go Florida bass fishing whenever he can find the time.